Koko-66/teaze/README.md

 The _Question details_ follows the same layout as the _Quiz details_ page, including the image preview as a thumbnail.
 For convenience, the user can edit question elements individually by clicking on the __Edit__ icon.
 The edit form for each of the elements opens in a separate modal showing over the page, which helps the user stay focused on the task.

-Question details page with modal open
+Question details page with modal open<br>
 <img src="https://github.com/Koko-66/teaze/blob/main/static/data/edit_question_modal_view.png" width="500">

 On this page the user also gets an opportunity to manage options - they can create and delete them as required.
 Because options are not part of a question model but have a model of their own, the number of options per question is not determined by design and can be set individually per question.
 Creating and editing forms for options are also opened in modals for convenience.